Skip to main content

 Welcome to Colour Blind Awareness

-Fundamental to the support we provide to colour blind people is our commitment to ensure the needs of colour blind children are not overlooked.
+Fundamental to the support we provide is our commitment to ensure the needs of colour blind children are not overlooked.
 Our website includes specific sections for families and guidance for those working in the education sector, providing resources such as factsheets, videos and training for teachers and schools.

 In sport we are world leaders.
 We created the first ever guidance for colour blindness in any sport for UEFA /the English Football Association in 2017.
 We also worked closely with World Rugby to deliver their guidance on colour blindness in 2021.
-We advise and provide guidance for the regulation of stadium safety and security, including undertaking audits of many of the most high profile stadiums throughout Europe.
-We are also a founding partner of the EU Sport funded project, Tackling Colour Blindness in Sport (TACBIS), established to confirm the prevalence of colour blindness in football players at different levels of the game, identify barriers to progression and inform future policies.
+We deliver consultancy services across sport, including stadium audits.
+We are also a founding partner of the EU Sport funded project, Tackling Colour Blindness in Sport (TACBIS), which established the prevalence of colour blindness in elite, male footballers as 5% (one in every male squad).

 For businesses and professionals committed to social responsibility and inclusion for their employees and customers, we offer consultancy advice across numerous different sectors.
-See our Business section for more information…
+Please visit our sister website Colour Blind Awareness Consulting for more information.

 What is Colour Blindness?